stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 The lack of a stateful smart contract system on Bitcoin necessitates the construction of systems in which a representation of locked Bitcoin is traded within a separate smart-contract-powered blockchain.
-These systems aim to provide a "2-way peg" between the representation of the locked BTC ("wrapped BTC") and the BTC itself.
+These systems aim to provide a _2-way peg_ between the representation of the locked BTC ("wrapped BTC") and the BTC itself.
 At a high level, these systems seek to provide two primitive operations:

-* "Peg-in": a BTC holder rids themselves of their BTC, and in doing so, receives the equivalent amount of wrapped BTC on the smart contract chain
+* "Deposit": a BTC holder rids themselves of their BTC, and in doing so, receives the equivalent amount of wrapped BTC on the smart contract chain

-* "Peg-out": a wrapped BTC holder destroys their wrapped BTC on the smart contract chain, and receives an equivalent amount of BTC on the Bitcoin chain
+* "Withdraw": a wrapped BTC holder destroys their wrapped BTC on the smart contract chain, and receives an equivalent amount of BTC on the Bitcoin chain

-While peg-in/peg-out operations are trivial to implement if a trusted intermediary (a "custodian") can be found to exchange the wrapped BTC for the BTC and vice versa, a robust, incentive-compatible system remains elusive.
+While deposit/withdraw operations are trivial to implement if a trusted intermediary (a "custodian") can be found to exchange the wrapped BTC for the BTC and vice versa, a robust, incentive-compatible system remains elusive.
 We identify two key shortcomings in the state-of-the-art 2-way peg systems that we